drei01/pricing-saas/content/_index.md

                     </button>
                     <div id="testMode" class="py-4" style="display:none;">
                     Yes.
 You need to connect your live Stripe account in order to set up your PriceWell account.
-Once your account is connected you can switch an individual Pricing Page between Test and Live mode.
+Once your account is connected you can switch an individual Pricing Table between Test and Live mode.
 In test mode you can use test credit cards (see the
                     <a
                         href="https://stripe.com/docs/testing"